leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 {% endhighlight %}

-You can change `config.vm.box` to another Vagrant box that better suits your needs.
+You can change `config.vm.box` to another Vagrant box that better suits your needs, but keep in mind RoleSpec is very Debian/Ubuntu inclined.
 We'll provision this machine with a shell script (not with Ansible, so we don't end up in an inception style situation).

 The provisionning script, `vagrant_specs.sh` serves two purposes: